Hong Kong nixes US sanctions on Russian-owned superyacht

 A U.S. State Department spokesperson said in a statement Monday that “the possible use of Hong Kong as a safe haven by individuals evading sanctions from multiple jurisdictions further calls into question the transparency of the business environment.”

-The State Department spokesperson also said the city’s reputation as a financial center “depends on its adherence to international laws and standards.”
+The State Department spokesperson also said the city’s reputation as a financial center “depends on its adherence to international laws and standards" and that U.S. companies “increasingly view Hong Kong’s business environment with wariness” due to an erosion of Hong Kong’s once high degree of autonomy and its freedoms.

 The $500-million superyacht Nord, allegedly owned by Mordashov, moored in Hong Kong's harbor on Wednesday following a weeklong journey from the Russian city of Vladivostok.